Anmol55555/WeatherApp/README.md

 # WeatherApp
-App to get Weather Conditions for any city
+App to search Weather Conditions for any city.
+Used Accuweather API for fetching data.